 Doubly Linked List: C++, Python (Code Example)

-In a doubly linked list, each node has links to both the previous and next node.
-Each node consists of three elements: one holds the data, and another two are the next and the previous node’s pointers.
-These two pointers help us to go forward or backward from a particular node.
+In a Doubly Linked List, each node has links to both the previous and next node.
+Each node consists of three elements: one holds the data, and the other two are pointers to the next and the previous node.
+These two pointers help move forward or backward from a particular node.

-Here’s the basic structure of the doubly linked list.
+Here is the basic structure of the Doubly Linked List.

 Structure of a Doubly Linked List

-Here’re some important terms for a doubly linked list:
+Here are some important terms for a Doubly Linked List:

 • Prev: Each node is linked to its previous node.
 It is used as a pointer or link.